[JourneydeJenny email 1/09/07] "I'm going to Nairobi next week!"

 and even frightened, and in other moments quite connected to all people in

-“the struggle,” working to change this world.
+the struggle, working to change this world.
 It has honestly been a

 difficult month as I challenge my place in the greater scheme of activism.